alocken/DS-Final-Project-NeuroLearn/README.md

 Rahman, Md Mizanur (2024), “Brain Cancer - MRI dataset”, Mendeley Data, V1, doi: 10.17632/mk56jw9rns.1 https://data.mendeley.com/datasets/mk56jw9rns/1

 # Model Development
-- Normalized image pixel values and compelte train/test('validation') split in preparation for deep learning image recognition model use
+- Normalized image pixel values and completed train/test('validation') split in preparation for deep learning image recognition model use
-- Developed model architecture - build Convolutional Neural Network (CNN) model using TensorFlow Keras.
-Specifically, using tf.keras.Sequential which is a standar API in TensorFlow for building deep learning image recognition models.
+- Developed model architecture - built Convolutional Neural Network (CNN) model using TensorFlow Keras.
+Specifically, using tf.keras.Sequential which is a standard API in TensorFlow for building deep learning image recognition models.
 CNN is suited for image classification tasks and is a classic deep learning architecture for image recognition.
-- Compiled the model - specify the optimzer, loss, and metrics
+- Compiled the model - specified the optimizer, loss, and metrics
 - Trained the model - fit model using model.fit()
-- Evaluted and visualized - evaluate the performance of the model on test data
+- Evaluated and visualized - evaluated the performance of the model on test data

 # Model Performance and Final Summary